Intent

 Implementation

 Science is taught throughout the school in weekly lessons and is delivered by class teachers.
 The school follows the Kent Scheme of Work which covers 28 units of study linked to the National Curriculum and supports teachers with their lesson planning.
 Each of the units shows progression in the key scientific knowledge and concepts required from Year 1 to Year 6.
 Other sources may also be used to enhance the lessons in order to meet the needs of the children.
-The Kent Scheme of Work also contains the most appropriate scientific vocabulary to be used when studying a particular area of science, a list of the scientists who are working, or have worked, in that particular area of science and practical activities to support the learning.
+The Kent Scheme of Work contains the most appropriate scientific vocabulary to be used when studying a particular area of science, a list of the scientists who are working, or have worked, in that particular area of science and practical activities to support the children's learning.

 EYFS